ademing/nebraska-code-2021/README.md

 * Code reviews expectations are higher for these individuals

 * [ ] Is there a more gender diverse name for this slide?

+### The "Experienced" Coach

+* Cecil Stegman, Nick Fury, Amanda Waller
+* Various methodologies to get people on track
+  * Not always good...
+Suicide Squad
+* Might not do the "hands on" work

+---

 ## How do we use this to form teams?